solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Exercise 1: Setup and Configuration

 In this exercise you will create some tables and use the COPY command to move data into those tables.
-The data is in JSON format and not SQL format.
+The data is in JSON format and not SQL format so the usage of `jsonb` data type with be required to import the data into a temporary table.
+We will use this initial data to run some queries to transform the data such that we can utilize the new JSON syntax in PostgreSQL 16.

 ### Task 1: Create tables and data